Ulthran/ctbus_site/README.md

   CloudFront distribution.
 The CDN will be reachable at `https://vue.charliebushman.com`.

-To run locally, start a simple web server from the `vue-frontend` directory:
+To run locally, start the helper server which replaces Terraform placeholders:

-- `cd vue-frontend && python3 -m http.server`
+- `python3 scripts/serve_vue.py`

+The script reads environment variables like `CDN_URL` from a `.env` file if present and serves the Vue files with those placeholders replaced.

 Then open the given address in your browser.

+While running locally, you can quickly debug individual Vue components by navigating to `/component/ComponentName`.
+For example, visiting `http://localhost:8000/component/Hero` renders `src/components/Hero.vue` on its own page.

 Some environment variables are defined in `zappa_settings.json` but others are secret and are defined in a json file uploaded to a bucket defined by `remote_env`.
 For local deployments, just put everything in a `.env` file.